tgautam03/Computational-Sciences/lect/Lecture_1.md

 -  **Symmetric**: $K=K^T$
 - **Sparse (Tridiagonal)**: The point on sparsity is especially true when matrix $K$ is something like $100 \times 100$
 - **Toeplitz**: Constant diagonals, i.e. we have 2 and -1 across the diagonals
 - **Invertible**: Identifying that a matrix is invertible, is crucial to solving a system of equations.
-The standard way to find out if a matrix is invertible, is to row reduce it t and represent it in upper triangular form.
+The standard way to find out if a matrix is invertible, is to row reduce it and represent it in upper triangular form.
 Let's see how to do that.